KidkArolis/tiny-atom/examples/fractal-example/README.md

-# tiny-atom/quarks
+# Fractal tiny-atom

-An example of how you can generate action functions for all of your actions instead of splitting them as strings.
+An example of how you can wrap tiny atom into a nested fractal structure.
+Instead of one atom, you can create scoped nested subatoms that operate on some substate.
+See the example below for mode details.

+This is an extreme example just demonstrate how the various extension points of the tiny-atom work.

 ## Running